aronicq/diabotical_leaderboard/README.md

 # diabotical_leaderboard
-cli api for getting deabotical players stats
+cli api for getting diabotical players stats

 Queries are executed with requests lib.